ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Here too, an sftp program such as FileZilla or WinSCP the backup created on the old system and possibly also Redis backup, zigbee backup etc. stored in the / opt / iobroker / backups folder.

-If states and objects were stored in the Redis DB, the saved Redis database should be restored here first.
+If states and objects were stored in the Redis DB, the backed up Redis database should be restored here first.
 If only the states ran under Redis, this does not necessarily have to be in advance.

 Once this is done, stop your ioBroker as follows: